Ser4ld/CI2025_lab1/README.md

 ## CI2025 — Lab 1: Knapsack with Simulated Annealing

-### Simulated Annealing
-- The 0/1 knapsack is NP-hard.
-Exact methods may become expensive on large instances or when extra constraints/variants are added.
-- Simulated Annealing (SA) can escape local optima by occasionally accepting worse moves with a temperature-controlled probability, often reaching high-quality solutions within a reasonable time.
-- It is simple to implement, flexible (easy to add penalties/constraints), and only needs an objective function and a neighborhood.

 ### Algorithm sketch
 1. Start from a feasible solution (random or greedy).
 2. Propose a neighbor (e.g., flip one item; repair or reject if the capacity is violated).